Office Ergonomics: Tips for Arranging a Healthy Work Space

 - Place your feet firmly on the floor.
 Use a footrest if your feet don’t easily reach the floor.

 - Keep your main work tools within arm’s reach.
 Your phone, planner, and whatever other tools you use many times during the day should be within arm’s reach.
 This stops you from leaning forward or contorting your body into awkward postures to reach them.

 Choose the Right Chair and Other Equipment

-- Try ergonomic keyboards and mice - These are designed to keep hands and forearms in a more neutral position.
+- Try an ergonomic keyboard and mouse.
+These are designed to keep hands and forearms in a more neutral position.
 Vertical mice, for example, orient and support your hand in an upright, neutral position.
-They may be useful if you have carpal tunnel syndrome – a compression of the carpal nerve in the wrist that may sometimes be caused by repetitive hand and finger motions.
-Carpal tunnel symptoms include weak, numb, tingling, or burning fingers and wrists.
+They may be useful if you have carpal tunnel syndrome — a compression of the carpal nerve in the wrist that may sometimes be caused by repetitive hand and finger motions.
+Carpal tunnel symptoms include weak, numb, tingling or burning fingers and wrists.